CosmoLike/cocoa/README.md

     ln -s "${CONDA_PREFIX}"/bin/x86_64-conda-linux-gnu-gcc-ar "${CONDA_PREFIX}"/bin/gcc-ar
     ln -s "${CONDA_PREFIX}"/bin/x86_64-conda-linux-gnu-gcc-ranlib "${CONDA_PREFIX}"/bin/gcc-ranlib

-:interrobang: What if the user wants to install the Cocoa environment in a supercomputer?
+:interrobang: What if the user wants to install the Cocoa environment on a supercomputer?

 Many HPC environments provide the [Anaconda installer](https://www.anaconda.com) as an external module.
 If this is the case, check the Appendix [FAQ: How to use an available Anaconda module on HPC?](#overview_anaconda).